Brought To You By Macalester Students

 66. Listen to the Peace Prayer

 Each year at opening convocation, major gatherings and commencement, five students read the Peace Prayer in their native tongues.
 The Peace Prayer, a bookend to the Macalester academic year, is truly an event to witness.
-"As we depart along our separate roads, may we be nourished by our years of friendship and learning at Macalester.
-And may we draw upon them to create in each of our homelands a more just and peaceful world, a world filled with fellowship and kinship, with respect and kindness for one another and with the hope for a better tomorrow."
+"As we continue our journey tay Macalester, may we be nourished by our years of friendship and learning.
+And may we draw upon them to create a more just and peaceful world, a world filled with fellowship and kinship, with respect and kindness for one another and with the hope for a better tomorrow."

 67. Relax on Bateman Plaza